-A stake pool is used to delegate your voting powers to a third party (the pool).
+A voting service is used to delegate your voting powers to a third party (the pool).
 The pool cannot steal your funds.

-Participating in a stake pool is perfect for people who wish to take part in Decred's proof of stake voting but can't due to:
+Participating in a voting service is perfect for people who wish to take part in Decred's proof of stake voting but can't due to:

 The source code is available at GitHub.